This policy sets out requirements for schools repurposing or renaming spaces.

 Principals seeking to reclassify a space as part of a reconfiguration or refurbishment project must not proceed without a Department-approved business case for repurposing of spaces.

-These are changes to school-defined room names as they appear on the school SAMS plan and building and room report (both accessible via the ) — login required.
+These are changes to school-defined room names as they appear on the school SAMS plan and building and room report (both accessible via the School Facilities Profile ) — login required.
 The school-defined room name is used only to identify different rooms and is distinct from classification which defines how the room is used.